DanielOladipupo/Earth-To-Home-Agricultural-Analysis/README.md

 - [Recommendation](#Recommendation)

 ### Introduction
-This research project aims to analyze and enhance the understanding of the unit economics within the agriculture and grocery sectors in South Africa.
+This research project aims to analyze and enhance the understanding of the unit economics within the agriculture and grocery sectors in gauteng province, South Africa.
 By examining the value chain for produce, the study seeks to uncover critical insights into the gross margins at various levels of the supply chain, including farmers, wholesalers, distributors or agents, and grocery retailers.

 The research also focuses on the geographical distribution of agricultural activities across South Africa, identifying key provinces with significant farming activities.
 A particular emphasis is placed on Gauteng Province, investigating the number of operational farms and their major types of produce.